carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ~~~
 {: .output}

-The output displayed above shows that the program has run succesfully and its output, `Hello world!`.
+The output displayed above shows that the program has run successfully and its output, `Hello world!`.

 Let's take a look at the `echo.cwl` script in more detail.